makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP11.md

 Permissioned Address: 0xf3ED2bdeBa77940E6759B806cd55CE20cAE369BE

-*Note that this permission address will be used as a keyholder in a relevant multi-sig wallets and not for compensation or budget distributions.*
+*Note that this permission address will be used as a keyholder in relevant multi-sig wallets and not for compensation or budget distributions.*

 Forum Handle: [@prose11](https://forum.makerdao.com/u/prose11/summary)